gogins/csound-aeolus/README.md

 I take this to mean I can build and run the Aeolus plugin with Csound, but the plugin itself must be GPLv3.

+# Installing

+On Linux, download the Debian package from this repository and install it in the usual way, e.g. `sudo apt install ./csound-aeolus-1.0.0-Linux.deb`.

 # Building

 Install these Debian packages by running `bash install-dependencies.bash`: